 When it comes to eating, soft foods will be the staple of your diet for the first several days following surgery.
 Gelatin, ice cream, pudding, and soup will all let your healing progress well, ensuring you'll be able to add solid foods back to your diet within one or two weeks.

 While wisdom teeth are extracted to prevent future dental problems such as jaw pain, infection, or damage to other teeth, the good news is that it's considered to be very effective in helping virtually everyone who has the surgery.

 However, for those who have the procedure done before problems develop, the results are outstanding.
 So even though nobody looks forward to dental surgery, wisdom teeth extraction can be done painlessly and ensures great dental health in the years ahead.

-For more information on getting your wisdom tooth or teeth extracted, give our office a call for an appointment.
-Click HERE for your contact information page.
+For more information on getting your wisdom tooth or teeth extracted, give our office a call at (208) 855-0080 or submit a contact form for an appointment.